When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Operational Safeguards: Post-Transplant Auditing Guidelines

 \subsection{Differential Token Analysis}

-Targeted sabotage, such as the attack described in this work, often leaves a localized footprint: a small set of "magnet tokens" that become unnaturally attractive during generation.
+Targeted sabotage, such as the attack described in this work, often leaves a localized vocabulary footprint: magnet tokens that become unnaturally attractive during generation.
 To detect these, we advocate for a \textit{differential audit} that compares token emission statistics before and after transplantation.
 Auditors should compute SER across a diverse set of prompt contexts.
 By calculating the delta $\Delta_{\text{SER}}(t) = \text{SER}_{\text{post}}(t) - \text{SER}_{\text{pre}}(t)$ for all vocabulary items, auditors can rank tokens by their behavioral shift.
 A benign transplant typically spreads probability mass shifts diffusely across synonyms or related concepts.
-In contrast, a malicious injection often manifests as a sparse anomaly where a single token (or a small cluster) exhibits a massive surge in $\Delta_{\text{SER}}$, appearing in contexts where it is semantically unwarranted.
-This differential approach is robust because it factors out the base model's inherent biases, isolating only the changes introduced by the transplant.
+In contrast, a malicious injection often manifests as a sparse anomaly where one token or a tight token cluster exhibits a massive surge in $\Delta_{\text{SER}}$, appearing in contexts where it is semantically unwarranted.
+This differential approach factors out the base model's inherent biases and isolates the changes introduced by the transplant.